Caring For You

 During the PHE, GW provided staff members with up to 48 hours of paid time off that could be used to receive the COVID-19 vaccine and/or to recover from vaccine related side effects (COVID Vaccine and Recovery Time).
-Beginning May 12, 2023, eligible employees will no longer accrue new COVID Vaccine and Recovery Time balances; however, any remaining balances will still be available to eligible employees hired and who begin work on or before May 11, 2023.
+Beginning May 12, 2023, eligible employees will no longer receive new COVID Vaccine and Recovery Time, however, any remaining time will still be available to eligible employees hired and who begin work on or before May 11, 2023.
 Eligibility requirements for vaccine and recovery time remain the same and are provided below.

 Eligible employees can take:

 • up to 2 hours of vaccine time per dose (including boosters) and

 • up to 8 hours of vaccine recovery time during the 24-hour period following the 2-hour vaccination time period to recover from vaccine side effects.

 A maximum of 48 hours of COVID Vaccine and Recovery Time per year can be used.

 • receive a COVID-19 vaccination, including a booster, or